-A park of unique environmental quality with good regional accessibility to surrounding counties, cities, and village residents.
+A Regional Park is defined here as having unique environmental quality with good regional accessibility to surrounding counties, cities, and village residents.
 It usually provides year round recreation of a passive nature with emphasis on the natural state for people of all ages.